CU-DBMI/redirects/README.md

 1. Add/change/remove redirect entries in one or more [`.yaml` files in the top folder](../../blob/main/redirects.yaml).
    Note: the `from` field is **case-insensitive**.
-2. Commit the changes to the `main` branch.
+2. Commit the changes to the `main` branch, either directly or with a pull request (recommended so the automatic process can catch errors before the changes go live).
 3. Changes should take effect automatically within a minute or so.
    Verify that no errors occurred in the automatic process here: [![Encode and deploy](../../actions/workflows/deploy.yaml/badge.svg)](../../actions/workflows/deploy.yaml)